PATH_V 305 (3) Modern Microscopy

 Workplace hazards of chemical, biological and ergonomic origin.

-Biological attributes, clinical features, pathogenesis and pathology, epidemiology, immunological reactions, laboratory diagnosis, principles of antimicrobial therapy and preventative measures of human microbial pathogens.
+Biological attributes, clinical features, pathogenesis and pathology, epidemiology, immunological reactions, laboratory diagnosis, and preventative measures of human microbial pathogens.

 Causes, natural history and pathophysiology of common disease processes.
 Prerequisite: 6 credits each first year BIOL and CHEM